 How Jostin Construction is Driving Growth Through Culture, Partnerships and Business Efficiencies

-Excerpts from an interview with Liza Smitherman, VP of Corporate Development and Whitney Eckert, VP of Finance, at Jostin Construction
+An interview with Liza Smitherman, VP of Corporate Development and Whitney Eckert, VP of Finance, at Jostin Construction

 For more than 23 years, Jostin Construction, a Cincinnati-based, full-service construction company, has been growing its business by providing opportunities and change.
 By focusing on company culture, maintaining strong partnerships like the one they have with Deltek + ComputerEase and efficiently managing its business, Jostin has positioned itself for long-term success.